-The Company's available capital consists of issued share capital, contributed surplus and retained earnings.
+The Company's available capital consists of issued share capital and retained earnings.

-E.1.3 A DESCRIPTION OF THE ELIGIBLE CAPITAL BY REGULATORY LIMITATIONS
+E.1.3 ELIGIBLE CAPITAL BY REGULATORY LIMITATIONS

 The Company has met all of its eligible capital requirements for both ECR and MSM.

 E.1.4 CONFIRMATION THAT ELIGIBLE CAPITAL IS SUBJECT TO TRANSITIONAL ARRANGEMENTS AS REQUIRED UNDER THE ELIGIBLE CAPITAL RULES